The Samsung U28E590D is one of the cheapest 4K monitors available making it an ideal display for those with a limited budget.

-The Samsung U28E590D is by far the most affordable 4K Ultra HD monitor you can get, but there are many things you should keep in mind before considering it right now.
+The Samsung U28E590D (UE590) is one of the most affordable 4K Ultra HD monitors you can get, but there are many things you should keep in mind before considering it right now.

-First of all, Samsung’s 28″ 4K Ultra HD monitor features a TN panel which in comparison to IPS and VA panels delivers an inferior image quality due to to the narrow viewing angles and lower quality color reproduction.
+First of all, the Samsung U28E590D monitor features a TN panel, which in comparison to IPS and VA panels, delivers an inferior image quality due to its narrow viewing angles and bad color reproduction.

 So, don’t expect particularly rich and vivid colors.